stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 Hello world
 ```

 We can add the `Main-Class` attribute to `MANIFEST.MF` and make it executable.
-Another attribute, `Class-Path`, should also be added since we are using third-party dependencies.
+Another attribute, `Class-Path`, is also needed since we are using third-party dependencies.
 To do so, let's create a new file `manifest-overrides.txt`.

 ![manifest-overrides-files](images/manifest-overrides-files.png)